hanwckf/rt-n56u/toolchain-rt3883/readme.eng.txt

 To build the cross-toolchain, you need Linux environment.
 Debian squeeze 6.0.7 and Ubuntu 10.04 distros has been tested.

-Just run build script "build_toolchain" or "build_toolchain_new" and wait for the build process complete.
+Just run build script "build_toolchain" and wait for the build process complete.

-The "build_toolchain" script is intended to build cross-toolchain for Linux kernel 2.6.21.x.
-Target directory is "toolchain-2.6.21.x".

-The "build_toolchain_new" script is intended to build cross-toolchain for Linux kernel 3.0.x.
+The "build_toolchain" script is intended to build cross-toolchain for Linux kernel 3.0.x.
 Target directory is "toolchain-3.0.x".